Prerequisite/Corequisite Key

 Practicum in Speech-Language Pathology II

 This course involves additional on-campus clinical practice with clients exhibiting a variety of communication disorders, overseen by University clinical educators.
-Offered fall, spring, and summer.
+Offered fall or spring.

 CSDIG 517